-Prior to delving into the case for a “next best” solution, it will behoove us to consider some relevant aspects of an anarcho-capitalist society.
-First, in such a society there would be no such thing as “free immigration”.
+Prior to delving into the case for a “next best” solution, it would behoove one to consider some relevant aspects of an anarcho-capitalist (An-Cap) society.
+First, in such a society there would be no “free immigration.”
 People would only be able to travel through/on property by first attaining the respective owner’s permission to do so.
 As Hoppe has correctly recognized, the result will be some residential or commercial areas being more inclusive and others more exclusive.
-Moreover, all property owners would have the right to evict trespassers from their land regardless of whether or not the trespasser used any force against the owner himself or any other residents.
+Moreover, all property owners would have the right to evict trespassers from their land regardless of whether the trespasser used any force against the owner himself or any other residents.
 Keep this point in mind for when the “next best” solution is discussed in the following section.

-It is also important to ask by what method could formerly “public/state property” be privatized in a manner that most closely aligns with libertarian justice?
+It is also important to ask by what method could formerly “public/state property” be privatized in a manner that most closely aligns with libertarian justice in this hypothetical An-Cap society?
 Hoppe has this to say on the matter:

 “The former taxpayers, in accordance with their amount of local, state, and federal taxes paid, should be awarded tradable property titles in local, state, and federal streets.
 They then can either keep these titles as an investment, or they can divest themselves of their street property and sell it, all the while retaining their unrestricted right-of-way.